-- 4. The Institute will ensure that assessment methods: - a) explicitly link to and assist students to achieve the learning outcomes for the course and the subject; - are designed to ensure students' learning and comprehension progresses from first year understanding through to completion with attainment of skills to think analytically and critically; - c) are reviewed regularly for effectiveness in meeting desired learning outcomes; - d) are based on contemporary practices in teaching and learning and in the relevant disciplines; - e) satisfy relevant professional accreditation requirements as well as the requirements of the Australian Qualification Framework (AQF) for the appropriate level of courses; - f) use a variety of tasks to measure different learning outcomes as specified in the Subject Outline; - g) challenge students to deeper learning and provide opportunities for students to demonstrate their full capacity; - h) use valid criteria and standards to enable differentiation of students' levels of achievement; - i) ensure the integrity of the courses that the Institute delivers. - 5.
-Completed assessments will be moderated to ensure appropriateness of tasks and consistency in marking in accordance with the Assessment Moderation Policy and Procedure. - 6.
-A diagnostic assessment item will be scheduled early in each subject to assist in the identification of any student skills and knowledge deficits as outlined in the Academic Progression and Students at Risk Policy and Procedure. - 7.
-Students will be provided with timely feedback on all assessment tasks to aid in their academic progress. - 8.
+- 4. The Institute will ensure that assessment methods: - a) explicitly link to and assist students to achieve the learning outcomes for the course and the subject - are designed to ensure student's learning and comprehension progress from first-year understanding through to completion with the attainment of skills to think analytically and critically - c) are reviewed regularly for effectiveness in meeting desired learning outcomes - are based on contemporary practices in teaching and learning and in the relevant disciplines, including the responsible use of AI in learning in accordance with the Institute's AI Action Plan - e) satisfy relevant professional accreditation requirements as well as the requirements of the Australian Qualification Framework (AQF) for the appropriate level of courses - f) use a variety of tasks to measure different learning outcomes as specified in the Subject Outline - g) challenge students to deeper learning and provide opportunities for students to demonstrate their full capacity - h) use valid criteria and standards to enable differentiation of students' levels of achievement - i) ensure the integrity of the courses that the Institute delivers. - 5.
+The AIIHE Student Academic Integrity Policy and Procedure regulates all aspects of academic integrity concerning assessment practices. - 6.
+Completed assessments will be moderated to ensure appropriateness of tasks and consistency in marking in accordance with the Assessment Moderation Policy and Procedure. - 7.
+A diagnostic assessment item will be scheduled early in each subject to assist in the identification of any student skills and knowledge deficits as outlined in the Academic Progression and Students at Risk Policy and Procedure. - 8.
+Students will be provided with timely feedback on all assessment tasks to aid in their academic progress. - 9.
 Academic staff will be supported in maintaining their understanding of current assessment practices in the higher education sector and the relevant discipline.